Please refer to the online documentation with

 iOS

-To build libmdbx for iOS, we recommend using CMake with the “toolchain file” from the ios-cmake project.
+To build libmdbx for iOS, I recommend using CMake with the “toolchain file” from the ios-cmake project.

 API description